yudun-zz/BioASQ/README.md

 ### Progress:

 Get familiar with current features.

-Set up the environment to generate features and prediction results. (the process is quite slow...)
+Set up the environment to generate features and prediction results.

+Design a new feature - 2-gram token overlap count

+Design a new feature (score) aggregation method - deviation

+Pending evaluation result...

 ## Word Embedding - Yu